zhongliruishui/long_road/readme.txt

-It's my first time to use github in my home.Feel well.
+It's my first time to use github in my home.Feel well.why failed to update?